 - sugar syrup

-- Place ingredients in the order listed up until the yeast into your bread machine and select the dough program.
+Place sweet dough ingredients in the order listed up into your bread machine and select the dough program.
 It will take around 90 minutes to complete the cycle.

 Preheat oven to 350°F/180°C.